CCI-Tools/cate/docs/source/about.rst

    Currently, users will need to apply for access.

-2. **Cate UI** is a cross-platform web-application which may be used as a desktop app for users who wish to use Cate predominantly with their local data sources.
+2. **Cate App** is a cross-platform web-application which may be used as a desktop app for users who wish to use Cate predominantly with their local data sources.
 The application can also connect to the remote Cate services of Cate SaaS.

 .. figure:: _static/figures/about-ui.png
    :width: 1024px
    :align: center

-   The UI (desktop or web browser) of the CCI Toolbox
+   The Cate App (desktop or web browser) of the CCI Toolbox

 3. The Cate **Command-Line Interface** (CLI) from a local Cate installation can be used to access and process data